bahamas10/sos/README.md

     Options
-      -c, --color=auto|no|yes  enable/disable color output, defaults to auto -f, --full               additional output
+      -c, --color=auto|no|yes  enable/disable color output, defaults to auto -C, --main-color=blue    main color to use in output, defaults to blue -f, --full               additional output
       -h, --help               print this message and exit